 - No camping

 - No motor vehicles

 - Please keep dogs on a lead and clean up after your dog.
 Thank you to those owners that already do.
-There are two dog waste bins in the park so there is no excuse not to.
+There are two dog waste bins in the park and one bin for all types of litter near the entrance so there is no excuse not to.
 If the bins are full please report them to Peterborough City Council here.